outermedia/solr-fusion/src/main/doc/user-guide.md

 SolrFusion always requests XML responses from the configured Solr servers, but is capable to render the requested response format of the combined Solr documents.

-The line above declares the global response renderer, which can be overwritten for certain Solr servers.

 ## Response Renderer
 SolrFusion supports rendering of Solr documents in xml and json format.
 The response is always indented.